Colourful Buildings in Vietnam, France & Mexico

 ‘Treatment Rooms’, London, England

-This West London house is owned by Carrie Reichardt, who is a renowned mosaic artist!
+This West London house is owned by Carrie Reichardt, a renowned mosaic artist!
 Although the designs took several years to complete, the house is now an unlikely tourist destination and colourful addition to a residential street.
 Read more about visiting the Treatment Rooms here.

 Les Fresques de Bel Air, Chantres, France